quadsurf/react-curriculum/01-introduction-to-react.md

 # Introduction to React

 This chapter is a gentle introduction to the fundamental concepts of React.

-You'll learn what React is, why it's important, and how it works.
-By the end, you'll have built a React application, with some guidance, and be ready to build an application on your own.
+### Objectives

+- Explain what React is.
+- Explain why React is important.
+- Build a React application with some guidance.
+- Build a React application on your own.

 | Duration by yourself | Duration as a class |
 |----------------------|---------------------|